Rdkang/chinguRandomWallpaper/README.md

 ### wallpaper at boot

-to have the wallpaper be set after booting add `{path to script}/randomWallpaper.sh reapply` to your `.xinitrc` or using desktop environments autostart
+to have the wallpaper be set after booting add `{path to script}/randomWallpaper.sh reapply` to your `.xinitrc`

 ## Installation